adarnimrod/ssl-ca/README.rst

 --------------
 ::

-    # This file is sourced by the shell script program, so comments start with #
+    # This file is sourced by ssl-ca, so comments start with #
     # and usual shell evaluation and variables can be used.
     # No setting is mandatory and missing setting will be left blank or the
     # default value will be used.